-A good DMC is essential if you’re a travel agent selling Asia experiences
+A good sustainable DMC is essential if you’re a travel agent selling Asia experiences

 If you’re a travel agent or tour operator selling Asia travel experiences, why use a destination management company (DMC)?